 See What Are Mods and What is Load Order? for more information.

-These are most often used by weapons, armor, and robots, but can be used by other forms to dynamically add and remove keywords and other datum to objects.
+These are most often used by weapons, armor, and robots, but can be used by other forms to dynamically add and remove keywords and other data to objects.

 Not to be confused with Mod/Game Mod/Game Modification.

 Groups of OMODs are called ModCols (Mod Collection) and some work as specialized leveled item lists of weapons.

 ModCols cannot be modified with scripts.
 ModCols can only be modified once per load order so multiple mods for the same weapon or armor will conflict and a patch must be made.